PromotionsSquad/promotions/README.md

 Below are the instructions for creating and managing promotions

-You can find more information below:
+You can find more information below.

 ## Overview